 A mixture of subtle, soft colours ideal for needle felting pretty Summer blossoms, cute little teddies, or one of a kind dolls.
 Use this selection to create wall hangings, marbled felt balls, beads or felt wrapped soap – these pretty colours will complement any modern decor.
-This multi-pack of wool fibres can be needle felted or wet felted, and includes 10g each White Lightening, Natural Undyed, Silver, Old Rose, Black and Tan, plus 20g each of Chestnut and Brown.
+This multi-pack of wool fibres can be needle felted or wet felted, and includes 10g each Lightning White, Natural Undyed, Silver, Old Rose, Baby Blue, Flesh, Lavender, Candy Floss, Light Teal and Mink.
 Each of the colours are also available from this website in quantities of 50g and 100g.

 Needle Felting an Object

 - Both the angle and the depth of the ‘poke’ are important for shaping.
 The fibre goes exactly where poked; directly down from the surface carries the fibres straight down, and at an angle, they are carried sideways.
 Poking only a small distance works only the surface fibres.
 This toughens the top layer and forms a ‘skin’ while the interior fibres stay loose and fluffy.
 Deep poking (burying the needle ¾ of its length) forms deep indentations.
 This is the key to three dimensional felt shaping.